-Moscow City University has been enlisted among Russia’s universities participating in the Priority 2030 program.
-The universities accepted for the program will receive 100 million rubles as the basic part of the grant.
+Moscow City University has been selected to participate in the federal academic leadership program Priority 2030.
+The universities accepted for the program will receive a grant of 100 million rubles to boost their development.

-Rector Igor Remorenko presented the application of MCU for the program:
+Rector Igor Remorenko presented the MCU’s project proposal:

-The target model of the development of the university aims at developing an applicable and replicable practice of city universities.
-Upon completion of the development program, the education system will obtain a ready-made model at the level of specific policies and strategic projects.
-The target model features the following characteristics.
+The target model of MCU’s development aims at creating applicable and replicable practices for city universities throughout the country.
+Upon completion of this strategic program, the Russia’s education system will obtain a ready-made model at the level of both specific policies and strategic projects.
+The target model features the following characteristics:

-First, the university executes research significant for the city, supported by the city administration, business, and non-profit organizations.
+First, the university will pursue research for the benefit of the city supported by the city’s administration, business, and non-profit organizations.

-Second, the results of this research serve as a basis for the educational programs delivered by the university that promotes professional training for the “person-to-person” system.
+Second, the research findings will be introduced in the training programs delivered by MCU promoting professional training for the “person-to-person” system.

-Third, the university participates in a wide range of social programs in the city in various fields, including education, culture, healthcare, housing and utility sector, recreation, among others.
+Third, MCU will participate in a wide range of the city’s social programs in various fields, including education, culture, healthcare, housing and utility sector, recreation, among others.

-Fifth, the university actively distributes its developments regionally and internationally, maintains academic cooperation at the necessary level, serves as a counseling center for designing joint educational programs and enhancing academic mobility.
+Fifth, MCU will actively distribute its developments regionally and internationally, promote academic cooperation, serve as a counseling center for designing joint educational programs and enhancing academic mobility.

-Seventh, the university serves as a role model for the use of digital technologies in education and applied developments, research and learning, academic initiatives and startups.
+Seventh, MCU will offer a role model for higher educational institutions of using digital technologies in education, applied developments, research and training, academic initiatives and startups.

-The Committee of the Ministry of Science and Higher Education has selected 106 universities from 49 cities of Russia, with 28 of them located in Moscow, 11 — in Saint Petersburg, and 67 in regional cities.
+The Committee of the Ministry of Science and Higher Education of Russia has selected 106 universities from 49 cities, with 28 of them located in Moscow, 11 — in Saint Petersburg, and 67 in regional cities.

 See the full list of the universities here.